Browser does not support script.

 (Our courses are regularly reviewed so the final module list may be slightly different from the one shown here.)

-Lecture and seminar Mac rooms.
-Group and individual work – extra support through tutorials and copy clinics.
+Lectures and seminars, as well as group and individual work.
+Extra support is available through tutorials and copy clinics.

-Work experience has included placements at Vogue, Harper’s Bazaar, Stylist, Style, Glamour and Dazed and Confused, Ralph Lauren and Sublime.
+Previous work experience has included placements at Vogue, Harper’s Bazaar, Stylist, Style, Glamour, Dazed and Confused, Ralph Lauren and Sublime.

-This course is assessed using formal academic essays and exams, together with portfolios of photographic and design work, presentations in front of peers and professional pitches.
+Formal academic essays and exams, together with portfolios of photographic and design work, presentations and professional pitches.

 The specification for the current academic year can be found here.